-Antonmario Semolini (1946) was born in Siena into a musical family (his father was a violinist).
-Thanks to his eclectic musical learning as a flautist, composer and conductor, he can be considered in that restricted group of the most authoritative interpreters of our time.
-His performances - expression of great analytic exactness supported by excellent musicality - have given him estimation and friendship of artists such as: Gilberto Bosco, Sergiu Celibidache, Alberto Colla, Azio Corghi, Enrico Correggia, Lothar Faber, Oleh Krysa, Franco Mannino, Lovro von Matacic, Paolo Renosto...
-In the course of his brilliant career as a flautist he has been dedicatee of more than sixty compositions and authoritative tributes from personalities such as Massimo Mila: “Semolini sets domineeringly himself in the front lines of flute concerts treading in Gazzelloni’s wake” - Severino Gazzelloni: “Semolini is a personage.
-If he did not exist, we should have had to invent him” - Ugo Nespolo: “Restless personality, full of shades, Semolini uses music as a blasting charge, which, in its terrible deflagration, totally involves and does not spare him” - Enzo Restagno: “Semolini with his golden flute plays with such a smoothness and a grace, that ha can transform those somewhat anonymous staves”.
+Fine artist, cultured and at the same time aristocratically reserved (he opposes an obstinate refusal to recordings if not live), as a flute concert player - pupil of Arturo Danesin, François Perret and Severino Gazzelloni.
+During his brilliant career as a flautist he has been dedicatee of more than sixty compositions and authoritative tributes from personalities such as Massimo Mila: “Semolini sets domineeringly himself in the front lines of flute concerts treading in Gazzelloni’s wake” - Eugenio Montale: “Listening to him, a marvel.
+Semolini: irony and culture that blend well with the expression of his art.” - Severino Gazzelloni: “Semolini is a personage.
+If he did not exist, we should have had to invent him” - Ugo Nespolo: “Restless personality, full of shades, Semolini uses music as a blasting charge, which, in its terrible deflagration, totally involves and does not spare him” - Enzo Restagno: “Semolini with his golden flute plays with such a smoothness and a grace, that he can transform those somewhat anonymous pentagrams”.

 In the 1990s he entered a new career as a conductor and his renowned colleague Giuseppe Sinopoli comments: “Antonmario is an original interpreter, both nervous and sensitive, disliking anything which is only formal and official and interested in music only when true expression of life”.